FelTris/durf/README.md

 ## Data

 For the waymo open data, download the sequences from the official website and run both the waymo_data and waymo_labels notebooks.
+To generate the sky masks use an off-the-shelf segmentation network and save the sky pixels as a mask.
 We also provide a few examples [here](https://drive.google.com/drive/folders/1FENBETwX2K_8qdYIckfUGiLUtrmyol1T?usp=sharing) for data we generate with CARLA.
 If you want an example of how the waymo data format is supposed to look, please contact me directly.